pushphans/applied-ai-engineer-journey/README.md

-# 🚀 Applied AI Engineer Journey
+# 🚀 Agentic AI Engineer Journey

-A documented journey of becoming a production-ready Applied AI Engineer — from Jupyter notebooks to real deployed systems.
+A documented journey of becoming a production-ready Agentic AI Engineer — from Jupyter notebooks to real deployed systems.

-Built by **Pushp Hans** | Flutter Developer → Applied AI Engineer
+Built by **Pushp Hans** | Flutter Developer → Agentic AI Engineer

 ---